 Len Pennacchio, Ph.D

-Deputy Director, Genomic Technologies, DOE Joint Genome Institute & Senior Staff Scientist, Genomic Division, Lawrence Berkeley National Laboratory
+Deputy of Genomic Technologies, DOE Joint Genome Institute & Senior Staff Scientist, Genomic Division, Lawrence Berkeley National Laboratory

 BA in Biology, Sonoma State University;